PanchangniDhangar/churn-prediction-system-hybrid-cloud/README.md

 * **Interactive Dashboard:** [Paste your Streamlit Cloud URL here]
 * **API Documentation (Swagger UI):** [Paste your Render URL here]/docs

+## System Architecture & Data Flow

+The system follows a modular request-response lifecycle:
+1. **User Interface:** The Streamlit dashboard collects 10 user-defined behavioral inputs.
+2. **Data Orchestration:** The frontend sends a JSON payload to the FastAPI backend.
+3. **Reference Merging:** The backend merges user inputs with a stored "reference profile" (test.csv) to create a complete 28-feature vector.
+4. **Transformation:** The full vector is processed through the QuantileTransformer and StandardScaler saved during training.
+5. **Inference:** The XGBoost model calculates the churn probability.
+6. **Response:** The API returns the churn status (Churn/Not Churn) and confidence scores back to the dashboard.

 ##  Technical Stack & Architecture
 * **Backend:** FastAPI with Pydantic for data validation and high-concurrency serving.
 * **Frontend:** Streamlit for real-time interactive dashboards and "What-If" analysis.